Kintyre/ksconf/docs/source/dyn/cli.rst

                             a dynamic default directory that's created and managed by the 'combine' mode.
       --exclude EXCLUDE, -e EXCLUDE
-                            Add a file pattern to exclude.
+                            Add a file pattern to exclude from extraction.
                             Splunk's pseudo-glob patterns are supported here. '*' for any non-directory match, '...' for ANY (including directories), and '?' for a single character.
       --keep KEEP, -k KEEP  Specify a pattern for files to preserve during an upgrade.
 Repeat this argument to keep multiple patterns.